wTrak Logo

 722 Holyoake Road, Edwardsville, IllinoisI

-redline indent A modular wooden railway for the National Train Show (August 2022 in St. Louis) was completed and shipped to the Edwardsville Children’s Museum for a late-March debut.
+redline indent A modular wooden railway was completed and shipped to the Edwardsville Children’s Museum for a late-March debut in ECM's refurbished Nickel Plate Station.
 After the layout was unboxed and setup, three train-building workshops were offered - including a sensory-friendly session one afternoon.

 Mosaic Children's Museum